vifddauthors/VIFDD/README.md

 ## Overview

-The Visual Intrusion and Fraud Detection Dataset (VIFDD-2024) is a comprehensive collection of visual data designed for research and development in the field of intrusion and fraud detection in web-based environments.
+The Visual Intrusion and Fraud Detection Dataset (VIFDD) is a comprehensive collection of visual data designed for research and development in the field of intrusion and fraud detection in web-based environments.
 This dataset includes a variety of normal and fraudulent visual samples gathered from diverse online sources.

 ## Directory Structure